 - You’ll find a link to the Student Roadmap page below your team tag, so you can easily access the page from your profile.

-Once you’ve chosen a device, the next step is to send us a proposal as a PDF.
-The proposal should describe what you’ll be working on for the four milestones of this project.
+Once you receive a device (or choose your own), the next step is to send us a proposal as a PDF.
 The proposal doesn’t need to be long, but we’ll use it to help start your project off in the right direction.

 Important things to include in your proposal: